ilyas-hodaiby/Threat-hunting-lab/Module 3 forensics/README.md

 ## SOC Context

-From my 1.5 years experience as SOC Analyst at Dataprotect, memory forensics was used during critical incidents to understand the full scope of compromise.
+From my 1.5 years experience , memory forensics was used during critical incidents to understand the full scope of compromise.
 This module documents the same techniques applied to the lab environment — confirming findings from the threat hunting modules and providing definitive evidence of attacker activity.

 Key lesson: **Log analysis alone is not enough.** Memory forensics reveals injected code, hidden processes, and network connections that logs may miss.
 Combining Splunk log analysis with Volatility memory analysis gives complete visibility.